randyh62/ROCm/docs/compatibility/compatibility-framework/pytorch-compatiblity.rst

 ROCm 2.8.0
 --------------------------------------------------------------------------------

+- RCCL:

-Support for NCCL2.4.8 API
+  - Support for NCCL2.4.8 API

-Implements ncclCommAbort() and ncclCommGetAsyncError() to match the NCCL 2.4.x API
+  - Implements ncclCommAbort() and ncclCommGetAsyncError() to match the NCCL 2.4.x API

 ROCm 2.7.2
 --------------------------------------------------------------------------------